scalajs-io/express/README.md

 Express API for Scala.js
 ================================
-This is a Scala.js type-safe binding for [Express.js v4.x](http://expressjs.com/en/4x/api.html)

-Express is a Fast, unopinionated, minimalist web framework.
+[Express.js v4.x](http://expressjs.com/en/4x/api.html) - Fast, unopinionated, minimalist web framework

+#### Description

+Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

+#### Related Packages

 The following npm packages are related to Express: